dhargawemanisha/Basic-string-practices/README.md

-# Basic-string-practices
+## Basic-string-practices
-# 1. len()
+# 1. capitalize():
-Description: Returns the length of the string (number of characters).
+Description: Converts the first character of the string to uppercase and the rest of the characters to lowercase.
-Usage: len("Hello, World!")
-# 2. upper() and lower()
+# 2. center(width):
-Description: upper() converts all characters to uppercase, lower() converts all characters to lowercase.
-Usage: "Hello, World!".upper(), "Hello, World!".lower()
+Description: Returns a centered string within a specified width.
+It pads the sides with spaces to center the string.
-# 3. strip()
+# 3. count(substring):
-Description: Removes leading and trailing whitespaces from the string.
-Usage: " Hello, World! ".strip()
-# 4. split(separator)
-Description: Splits the string into a list of substrings based on the specified separator.
+Description: Returns the number of occurrences of the specified substring in the string.
-Usage: "Hello,World!".split(',')
+# 4. lower():
+Description: Converts all characters in the string to lowercase.
-# 5. join(iterable)
+# 5. upper():
-Description: Joins elements of an iterable (like a list) with the string as a separator.
-Usage: ",".join(['Hello', 'World!'])
+Description: Converts all characters in the string to uppercase.
-# 6. replace(old, new)
+# 6. replace(old, new):
-Description: Replaces all occurrences of the specified substring with another substring.
+Description: Replaces all occurrences of the specified old substring with the new substring.
-Usage: "Hello, World!".replace("World", "Python")
-# 7. startswith(prefix) and endswith(suffix)
+# 7. title():
-Description: Checks if the string starts or ends with the specified prefix or suffix.
-Usage: "Hello, World!".startswith("Hello"), "Hello, World!".endswith("World!")
+Description: Converts the first character of each word in the string to uppercase, and the rest of the characters to lowercase.
-# 8. find(substring) and index(substring)
+# 8. swapcase():
+Description: Swaps the cases of all characters in the string.
+Lowercase characters become uppercase, and vice versa.
+# 9. index(substring):
-Description: Returns the index of the first occurrence of the substring. find() returns -1 if not found, index() raises an error.
+Description: Returns the index of the first occurrence of the specified substring in the string.
+Raises an error if the substring is not found.
-Usage: "Hello, World!".find("World"), "Hello, World!".index("World")
-# 9. isalpha() and isdigit()
-Description: Checks if all characters are letters or digits, respectively.
-Usage: "Hello".isalpha(), "123".isdigit()
-# 10. count(substring)
+# 10. split(separator):
-Description: Counts the number of occurrences of a substring in the string.
-Usage: "Hello, World!".count("l")

-These methods are fundamental for string manipulation in Python and are widely used in various programming scenarios.
+Description: Splits the string into substrings based on the specified separator and returns a list of substrings.

+These string methods provide various ways to modify, manipulate, and analyze strings in Python, making it easier to work with textual data in your programs.